Blockchain – 5 lessons I’ve learnt on the road to enlightenment

-- Blockchain is just a database – Blockchain does provide some of the same functions as a database: storage of information in a structured way providing a record of data, events, transactions etc. However Blockchain adds a couple of layers on the top.
+Storage of information in a structured way providing a record of data, events, transactions etc. However, Blockchain adds a couple of layers on the top.
 The first being it’s fundamentally designed to be a trusted record that can’t even disrupt itself.
 It’s easy to go into a database and tweak a few datapoints.
 In Blockchain you’d have to disrupt the whole chain.
-Secondly the ability to self-trigger actions, to make transactions / events happen automatically.
+Secondly, the ability to self-trigger actions, to make transactions/events happen automatically.
 I would caveat this by saying surely databases can do easily this with a few lines of code?

-- Blockchain is more secure than any database: Again it depends.
+Again it depends.
 You hear a lot of examples of customer data hacking scandals e.g. Target, T-Mobile.
 They give the impression that company-owned databases are insecure.
 But you have to remember that blockchain is relatively new, there is a lot less of value and interest to hack.
-So of course there is less news.
+So, of course, there is less news.
 Think of Apple in the late 90s / 00s, nobody bothered writing viruses for them, not enough of them to be interesting.
 Then what about ‘but blockchain is encrypted’, well so are databases, in fact they are stored behind firewalls and all sorts of other tech.
 Some would argue that keeping blockchain on the outside means it continually has to evolve to protect itself – like antibodies in animals responding to new bacteria and viruses.
 Blockchain does have the added value of being distributed with no central master record to attack, that I’ll give you.